trigger-corp/Forge-Documentation/source/getting-started.rst

 Creating your first app
 -----------------------

 Click the "Create" link at the bottom-left to create a new app.
-You will be prompted for an name and location and then you will be returned to Your Apps where you will now see the new app listed.
+You will be prompted for a name and location and then you will be returned to Your Apps where you will now see the new app listed.

 Congratulations, you've created your first app and are ready to build and test it.